Swamibhuvanesan/Project-work/README.md

 # Project-work
-It is a machine learning image classification project where i created a website in which you can drag and drop images  which classify people ang give a probability score.
+It is a machine learning image classification project where I created a website in which you can drag and drop images  which classify people and give a probability score.